Graduate Study

 MPH Practicum

-MPH-Public Health Nutrition students complete a 6-credit (240 hour) practicum project.
+MPH-Nutrition students complete a 6-credit (240 hour) practicum project.
 The practicum is a planned, supervised, and evaluated field-based experience under the guidance of a site supervisor within a public health organization.
-View past MPH-Public Health Nutrition practicum project posters.
+View past MPH-Nutrition practicum project posters.

 Timeline

-• MPH-Public Health Nutrition students attend the MPH-Nutrition Practicum Session annually during autumn quarter; MPH-Public Health Nutrition students do not need to attend the SPH practicum orientation held by Janice North.
+• MPH-Nutrition students attend the annual Nutritional Sciences Practicum Session; they do not need to attend the SPH practicum orientation held by Janice North.

 • Students may begin the practicum after completing the first year of coursework.